 Before you can notarize an app, you must first code sign it.
 If you don’t, or if you make a modification to the bundle after signing, notarization fails with the following message:

-To debug signing issues, use the
+To debug signing issues for anything besides an installer package, use the

 codesign utility to test the signature: